andreabenini/gnome-plugin.custom-menu-panel/README.md

 # Gnome Custom Menu Panel
-Easily add your custom menu on Gnome Top Bar with your favorite program shortcuts.
+Custom menu on Gnome Top Bar with your favorite program shortcuts.